sgkang/gp190_ttem_forward/README.md

-# Forward modelling exercise for towed time-domain EM survey
+# Forward modelling of towed time-domain electromagnetics

 This is a repository to provide a course materials explaining tTEM (towed time-domain electromagnetics).